Ircama/sim800l-gsm-module/README.md

 ## Hw Requirements

 - Linux system with a UART serial port, or Raspberry Pi with [Raspberry Pi OS](https://en.wikipedia.org/wiki/Raspberry_Pi_OS) (this library has been tested with Buster and Bullseye).
 - External power supply for the SIM800L (using the Raspberry Pi 5V power supply, a standard diode (1N4007) with voltage drop of about 0.6 volts and a 1 F capacitor might work).
+A stable power supply with adequate power is crucial for the correct operation of the module.

 ### Installation